shadabshaukat/python-oracledb-pandas-demo/README.md

-# Statistical Analysis Project with Oracle Database, Pandas, Matplotlib and Seaborn
+# Statistical Analysis with Oracle Database, Pandas, Matplotlib and Seaborn

 This project contains Python code that utilizes the Matplotlib and Seaborn libraries for data visualization.
 Installation